What are the symptoms of selective mutism?

 Signs of selective mutism include:

-- Selective Mutism is not the result of refusing to speak one time-it must occur over a period of at least one month.
+- Selective Mutism diagnosed for when a child refuses to speak one time, refusal to speak must occur over a period of at least one month.

-A child with Selective Mutism may also display excessive shyness, clinging, temper tantrums, obsessive compulsive behaviors, or an extreme fear of embarrassment.
+A child with Selective Mutism may also display excessive shyness, clinging, temper tantrums, obsessive-compulsive behaviors, or an extreme fear of being embarrassed.